 Please note, for natural gas to electric measures, there could be scenarios where mixed fuel (electricity + natural gas) is substituted with one new fuel (electricity) and the increase in substituted fuel (gas to electricity) is outweighed by the savings from electricity part of the mixed fuel, resulting in decreased kWh.
 In such scenario kWh savings will require non-IOU fuel analysis.

-Appendix C – Glossary
+Appendix D – Glossary